hsnnkaratass/hsnnkaratass.github.io/_portfolio/2023 Teknofest Mixed Swarm Competition.md

 ## Collision Avoidance

 In order not to have collision between swarm members while navigating as a swarm and independently, there should be some control for the paths of the swarm members.
-After conducting a comprehensive review of the relevant literature, we decided to employ the method of "Hybrid Mutual Velocity Obstacles" as the collision avoidance module, as discussed in the article by Snape et al[1](https://ieeexplore.ieee.org/document/5746538).
+After conducting a comprehensive review of the relevant literature, we decided to employ the method of "Hybrid Mutual Velocity Obstacles" as the collision avoidance module, as discussed in the article by Snape et al [[1]] (https://ieeexplore.ieee.org/document/5746538).
 According to this method, each member of the swarm perceives the movements of its surrounding entities and makes decisions regarding its own motion accordingly.
 Within the determined safe distance, it monitors the trajectories of its own velocity vector and the velocity vectors of other swarm members to ensure the absence of any collisions.
 Furthermore, this method is reciprocal, taking into account that other agents also perceive their surroundings and adjust their trajectories accordingly, thereby mitigating oscillations.

 The operation of the method can be summarized as follows: